 Part of the problem lies with the students, too, who harbour unrealistic expectations, especially as China's economic growth loses momentum.

 Chinese graduates are less willing than their Western peers to take blue-collar jobs, work in smaller companies or start their own businesses, hoping to land steady jobs instead in the government or high-paying white-collar work, Chen said.

 "College students should know they are not God's gift and it's difficult to find jobs, so they can adjust their attitude and don't necessarily have to join the civil service or big state-owned firms," he added.

-For instance, China's call-center sector needs 20 million workers to cater to its vast consumer population, but currently employs just 2 million due to a dearth of trained workers, says Yako Yan, chairman of the China Call Center and Business Process Outsourcing Association.
-"Call centers are technical labor ... graduates often don't have the technical ability.
+For instance, China's call-centre sector needs 20 million workers to cater to its vast consumer population, but currently employs just 2 million due to a dearth of trained workers, says Yako Yan, chairman of the China Call Center and Business Process Outsourcing Association.
+"Call centres are technical labour ... graduates often don't have the technical ability.
 Some think it's relatively low-end and disapprove of it," says Yan.

 That attitude and the harsher reality of China's jobs market today has left many graduates feeling helpless.
 In a changing market, many graduates with big dreams and high scores find they have few marketable skills.

 "What we studied has no use in finding jobs," said Xu Ke, 23, who was at the same Beijing job fair and is soon to finish her course majoring in general marketing planning at an agricultural institute in eastern Jiangsu province.
 "In college, we thought companies would be queuing up to hire us.
 Now, I just hope I can find a job soon."